Clan Innes: Modern History

-History

-Clan Innes claims descent from a Berowald, a Flemish knight, who was given the lands of Innes by Malcolm IV of Scotland in 1160.
-Berowald's grandson, Walter, assumed the surname Innes and was granted a charter of confirmation by Alexander II of Scotland in 1226.
-In 1452, Robert Innes, the eleventh laird, fought under the Earl of Huntly at the Battle of Brechin.
-He later founded the Greyfriars of Elgin in an attempt to repay for his sins.
-The twentieth chief of Clan Innes, Sir Robert, was a Member of Parliament for Moray and was made a baronet of Nova Scotia in 1625.
-The third baronet, Sir James, married Lady Margaret Ker (whom through the sixth baronet inherited the Ker dukedom of Roxburghe.
-The twenty-fifth chief (and sixth baronet), Sir James Innes, claimed the dukedom of Roxburghe in 1805 when the previous duke died without a direct heir.
-Later, in 1812 the House of Lords ruled in favour of Sir James, rejecting claims by the heir female of the second earl and heir male whatsoever of the first earl.
+Between 1640 and 1653, the construction of the modern Innes House occurred on the site of a former tower house known as "Innes Castle".
+It remained the seat of the lairds of Innes until 1767 when James Innes-Ker, 6th baronet, sold the lands to James Duff, 2nd Earl Fife.
+In 1806, the sixth baronet claimed the Dukedom of Roxburghe when the previous duke died without a direct heir as a result of a marriage between his great-grandfather, Sir James Innes, 3rd Baronet, and Lady Margaret Ker.
+Later in 1812, the House of Lords ruled in favour of Sir James, rejecting claims by the heir-female of the second earl and the heir-male whatsoever of the first earl.
 Because of the ruling Sir James took the surname Innes-Ker and was titled James Innes-Ker, 5th Duke of Roxburghe.
-The present duke of Roxburghe is heir to the chiefship of the clan, however since he bears the surname Innes-Ker the Lord Lyon King of Arms will not recognise him as chief of the name Innes.
+The present duke of Roxburghe is heir to the Chiefship of the clan, however since he bears the surname Innes-Ker the Lord Lyon King of Arms will not recognise him as Chief of the name Innes.